 Michigan as a FAST PIIPS pioneer and testbed

-As noted earlier in this series, Michigan has emerged as a leader in deploying networks that will help explore whether and under what circumstances the above conclusion is sound and the FAST PIIPS model can help expand rural connectivity.
+As noted earlier in this series, Michigan has emerged as a leader in deploying networks that will help explore whether and under what circumstances the FAST PIIPS model can help expand broadband availability, adoption, usage and benefits in rural America.
 For example:

 As discussed in a prior post, the EBS-based Educational Access Network (EAN) being deployed by Northern Michigan University–which uses LTE technology, relies heavily on backhaul provided by Merit Network, and involves cooperation with other schools and CAIs–represents an emerging education-focused FAST PIIPS model.

 Working with Merit, Microsoft and the area’s community anchor institutions, Allband aims to use TVWS to cost-effectively reach still-unserved rural homes, businesses and CAIs beyond the reach of the fiber that it and Merit have deployed.
-Though the project’s use of available TVWS channels may be limited in its pilot phase, Allband and its partners are unlikely to face a shortage of available TVWS spectrum should they seek to expand the project’s scope; as discussed in an earlier post, the rural areas it is targeting enjoy a relative abundance of unlicensed FAST PIIPS-friendly spectrum, in some cases more than 200 MHz of TVWS, plus another 67.5-112.5 MHz in the EBS band, the use of which is being pioneered further north by NMU and its partners.
+Though the project’s use of available TVWS channels may be limited in its pilot phase, it seems unlikely to face a shortage of available TVWS spectrum since, as discussed in an earlier post, the rural areas it’s targeting enjoy a relative abundance of unlicensed FAST PIIPS-friendly spectrum.
+In some areas this amounts to more than 200 MHz of TVWS, plus another 67.5-112.5 MHz in the EBS band, the use of which is being pioneered further north in the state by NMU and its partners.